Applied AI Is Not a Web Service: Why AI Projects Fail After Deployment

 AI systems depend on:

 A “stateless” inference endpoint actually depends on gigabytes of hidden state.
+When any of that state changes — upstream data source, feature store freshness, model version — the output changes.

 2. Non-determinism is the norm

-Even with the same input:
+Even with identical input:

-3. Silent degradation
+3. Silent degradation — the dangerous one

-4. Novel failure modes
+4. Novel failure modes with no web service equivalent

 The system mindset shift

-Treat data as a first-class citizen
+Treat data as infrastructure

 Data is not input — it’s infrastructure: